ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 application commands that are fixed, build tasks vary depending on your project configuration and the files within your project structure.

-* `ceedling environment`:

-  List all configured environment variable names and string values.
-This task is helpful in verifying the evaluation of any Ruby expressions in the `:environment` section of your config file. _Note:_ Ceedling may set some convenience environment variables by default.

 * `ceedling paths:*`:

   List all paths collected from `:paths` entries in your YAML config